babu-thomas/forum-site/README.md

 # Forums ([Link](https://forums-babu-thomas.herokuapp.com/))
 A discussion forum site made using Django.
 Different boards for different topics are present.
 Users can sign up, post topics and reply to different topics.

+I am following along with [A Complete Beginner's Guide to Django](https://simpleisbetterthancomplex.com/series/beginners-guide/1.11/) by [Vitor Freitas](https://simpleisbetterthancomplex.com/about/) for making this.
+If you are looking to learn Django definitely check it out.
+Its a very well written comprehensive guide that takes you through building this site step by step.
+The guide is written for Django 1.11  so some changes will be needed if you are using Django 2.0.

 ## Screenshots
 | Boards | Topics |
 | --- | --- |